ilundberg/replication/gap_closing_estimand/README.md

 8. Under "Choose output options", choose "R Script."
 You may also choose any additional options.
 9. You are now in "Extracts".
 Under "Actions", click the down arrow symbol for "Download Extract."
 10. Unzip the folder.
 Place all of the individual files into this data directory.

+# Platform details

+The code was run on an Amazon Web Services c5.12xlarge instance with:
+* 48 vCPUs
+* 96 GiB memory
+* 64 GiB storage
+* Ubuntu Linux 20.04

+The cost of running this platform was approximately \$3 per hour.
+If you choose to replicate on this type of AWS platform, you should anticipate some prep time spent installing R, updating to the latest version, and installing packages.
+You should also have some familiarity with Linux

+# Runtime

+The code carries out parallel processes using half of the available cores (in this case, 24 cores running in parallel).
+Runtime for all of the code was just over 1 hour.
+In previous runs using 4 cores on a 2021 Macbook Pro, the runtime was on the order of 8 hours.